Use the tabs below to find guidance and resources for SCC grants, contracts, and financial information.

 Sarah joined the Conservation Commission in January 2015.
 Sarah is the agency’s Fiscal Manager and is responsible for all fiscal and budget matters at the Conservation Commission.
 Sarah brings over 20years of financial experience in the public and private sectors.
 Prior to being hired on at the Commission, Sarah was a Fiscal Analyst for the Department of Enterprise Services, Small Agency Client Services division.

 Ashley graduated from Washington State University with a Bachelor of Arts degree in Finance.
 Ashley joined the SCC in February2020 after working as a Fiscal Analyst for the Office of the Attorney General.
 As a Fiscal Analyst, Ashley provides general support to programs and staff at all levels and performs specialized fiscal duties in the financial division.
-Ashley currently works with the following grants: CTD, Envirothon, Irrigation Efficiencies, Livestock, and Engineering.
+Ashley currently works with the following grants: CTD, Engineering, Envirothon, Fire Recovery, Irrigation Efficiencies, and Livestock.

 Courtney graduated from Saint Martin’s University with a bachelor’s degree in Business Administration.
 She joined SCC in 2008 and has worked with all grant programs at SCC.
-She is the grants manager and currently works with the following grant programs: AGR-Soil Health, DOH-NEP, Fire Recovery, Implementation, NRCS Task Orders, RCO-Flood, and RCPP.
-Courtney is also a member of the CPDS team and publishes the monthly Financial Times Newsletter.
+She is the grants manager and currently works with the following grant programs: DOH-NEP, Implementation, NRCS Task Orders, Riparian Plant Propagation Program (RPPP), Salmon Recovery, Shrubsteppe, and Sustainable Farms & Fields (SFF).
+Courtney is also a member of the Conservation Practice Data System (CPDS) team and publishes the monthly Financial Times Newsletter.

 The State Auditor’s Office (SAO) is required by state law (RCW 43.09.200) to prescribe uniform budgeting, accounting, and reporting systems that local governments must follow.
 The prescribed reporting requirements prepared by SAO are available in the GAAP and Cash-Basis Budgeting, Accounting, and Reporting System>(BARS) manuals.
 These manuals give local governments the standardized chart of accounts they must use to report their revenues, expenditures and expenses to the State Auditor’s Office every year.